 Hard water has a high mineral content, usually containing bigger amounts of calcium and magnesium.
-These minerals can build-up in your dishwasher over time, into deposits known as 'limescale', and can stop your kit from working properly.
+These minerals can build-up in your dishwasher over time, and can stop your kit from working properly.
 You'll know if the water's hard by the way that soap lathers.
 The minerals in hard water react with the soap, creating a 'scum' which floats on the surface of the water, but doesn't foam.

 Using dishwasher salt can help stop these deposits, by 'softening' your water.
 The amount of dishwasher salt you'll need to add depends on how hard the water in your area is.